Frequently Asked Questions

-A CBD is a special assessment district that provides for the levy and collection of assessments on properties within a geographically defined area.
+A CBD (community benefit district) is a special assessment district that provides for the levy and collection of assessments on properties within a geographically defined area.
 Assessment revenue collected from the benefitting properties pays the costs associated with the improvements, services, and activities provided to the CBD area.

-What is the Lower Polk Community Benefit District’s mission?
+What is the Lower Polk Community Benefit District’s (LPCBD) mission?

-Our mission is to improve the quality of life for all residents, businesses and visitors to the Lower Polk neighborhood.
+Our mission is to improve the quality of life for people in the Lower Polk neighborhood.

 In 2001, a group of community stakeholders interested in revitalizing the Lower Polk commercial district formed the Lower Polk Neighborhood Organization (LPN).
 This neighborhood organization, with a strong membership of residents and merchants, meets monthly to discuss and implement neighborhood programs that focus on key issues of crime, beautification, and strengthening of the community.